RUB-SysSec/OMEN/README.md

 `./enumNG -p -m 10000`

 If you are interested in evaluating the guessing performance against a *plaintext* password test set use the argument `-s`.
-Please note: In this mode OMEN benefits from the adaptive length scheduling algorithm incorporating live feedback, which is not available (due to the missing feedback channel) in *file*, *stdout* mode.
+Please note: In this mode OMEN benefits from the adaptive length scheduling algorithm incorporating live feedback, which is not available (due to the missing feedback channel) in *file* and *stdout* mode.

 `./enumNG -s=password-testing-list.txt -m 10000`